codee-com/open-catalog/Checks/PWR060/README.md

 the gathers and will not be vectorized.
 The second loop computes the remainder of the original loop and will be vectorized.

->**Note**
+> [!NOTE]
->Loop fission introduces additional memory overheads, which is needed to
+> Loop fission introduces additional memory overheads, which is needed to
->allocate, read/write and deallocate the memory of the temporary vector that
+> allocate, read/write and deallocate the memory of the temporary vector that
->stores the used data in consecutive memory locations.
+> stores the used data in consecutive memory locations.
 The implementation of
->loop fission must take this into consideration to produce performant code.
+> loop fission must take this into consideration to produce performant code.

 ### Code examples